GraydonHall42/Movie-Ticket-Reservation-System/README.md

 ![](ProjectScreenshots/purchaseForm.png)<br>
 ![](ProjectScreenshots/purchaseEmail.png)<br>

-Here is the ticket cancellation form, along with the coupon you receive after a succesful cancellation.
+Here is the ticket cancellation form, along with the coupon you receive after a successful cancellation.
 It should be noted that tickets cannot be cancelled within 72 hours of the show starting.<br>
 ![](ProjectScreenshots/ticketCancellationForm.png)<br>
 ![](ProjectScreenshots/couponEmail.png)<br>